vlang/v/doc/docs.md

 If you need to access embedded structs directly, use an explicit reference like `button.Size`.

-Conceptually, embedded struct similar [mixin](https://en.wikipedia.org/wiki/Mixin) in OOP, not base class.
+Conceptually, embedded structs are similar to [mixin](https://en.wikipedia.org/wiki/Mixin)s in OOP, not base classes.

 An embedded structs is responsible for implementing a small point and exposing a few methods, just like Lego blocks.